Formation of Light-Emitting Defects in Ag-based Memristors: Photoluminescence response during the activation phase of the memristor

-The confocal PL and reflection images of the gap captured immediately after the voltage sequence are displayed in Figs.~\ref{fig:dynamics}b(iii) and \ref{fig:dynamics}b(iv), respectively.
+The confocal PL and reflection images of the gap captured immediately after the voltage sequence are displayed in Figures~\ref{fig:dynamics}b(iii) and \ref{fig:dynamics}b(iv), respectively.
 The PL intensity at the gap is significantly enhanced, forming a symmetric two-lobe pattern aligned with the electrode tips, whereas the reflection map reveals no discernible changes.
-This experiment cannot definitively identify the species causing the enhanced photoluminescence at the gap, as several potential luminescent sources \mbox{---} including oxygen vacancies, Si-rich dots, and Ag clusters \mbox{---} emit within the same spectral range~\cite{Salh2011,Aceves14,Lee2004}.
-However, the SEM image of the filament (inset of Fig.~\ref{fig:activation}) provides some insight.
-Given that the metal filament develops mainly at the interface, native SiO$_2$ defects are probably not involved.
-The PL observed in the gap is therefore most likely associated with Ag molecular aggregates, which form, migrate, and coalesce into a filament during the activation process.
+The increased PL signal in the gap was systematically observed across all devices, with enhancement factors ranging from 1.4 to 6.5.
+Because Ag diffusion is a field-assisted process~\cite{Hsiung2010}, the tapered electrode geometry ensures that filament growth initiates at the tips, thereby confining the spatial extent of the PL response to the gap.
+This experiment cannot definitively identify the species causing the enhanced photoluminescence at the gap, as several potential luminescent sources – including oxygen vacancies, Si-rich dots, and Ag clusters – emit within the same spectral range~\cite{Salh2011,Aceves14,Lee2004}.
+However, the SEM image of the filament (inset of Figure~\ref{fig:activation}) and the EDS measurements provide some insight.
+Given that the conduction pathways develop mainly at the interface, native defects burried in the SiO$_2$ are probably not involved.
+The PL observed in the gap is therefore most likely associated with Ag molecular aggregates, which form, migrate, and coalesce into a filament during the forming process~\cite{Wang2019,Hsiung2010}.
 At that point of the activation, however, the concentration of metal aggregates remains too small to induce any change in the laser reflectivity, despite the build-up of a conduction channel.